-- 1. Listen for latest advisories on commercial and/or weather radio. (i.e. WSBT, WNDU, FOX 28, 92.9 FM, and 101.5 FM) - a.
+- 1. Listen for latest advisories on commercial and/or weather radio. (i.e. WSBT, WNDU, 92.9 FM, and 101.5 FM) - a.
 Tornado or Thunderstorm Watch: Weather conditions are favorable for the possible development of tornadoes or severe thunderstorms.
 Continue normal activities but have someone monitor the situation and notify others if conditions deteriorate. - b.
 Tornado or Thunderstorm Warning: A tornado or thunderstorm is occurring or sighted in the area.
-In addition to dark clouds and/or hail the Elkhart emergency siren may sound.
+In addition to dark clouds and/or hail the St. Joseph County emergency siren may sound.

+Campus EMC will initiate notification of a tornado warning when a warning is issued by NWS.
 Once informed safety contacts will perform a final check in their area then proceed to the building tornado shelter.

-The Elkhart emergency siren is a steady wail.
-It sounds when there is a tornado in the area.
-If you hear the siren, check your floor to make sure that everyone has heard the siren.
+Once you receive notification of a tornado warning, check your floor to make sure that everyone has received the notification.
 Then immediately move personnel to the designated safe assembly area, such as the lowest level of your building without windows.
 For example, a restroom, center stairwell, hallway or office.
 Close the door.
-The siren typically sounds for five minutes.
-Stay sheltered until the all-clear is given by the National Weather Service.
+Stay sheltered until the all-clear is given by campus emergency notification system, or the National Weather Service.
 Indicate area(s) where occupants will move to when not evacuating the building.
-If you are outside when you hear the siren, take cover in a building close by.
+If you are outside when you get the notification, take cover in a building close by.

-Primary tornado shelter location: Basement and stairwell leading to the basement
+Primary tornado shelter location:

-Secondary tornado shelter location: First floor restrooms
+Secondary tornado shelter location: